pandit27/Spotify-Clone/README.md

 # Spotify-Clone

-This website has a lots of errors...I will update this soon
+This is a spotify clone made using pure html, css and javascript.